bpptkg/komapy/README.md

 ## Documentation

-See full documentation and tutorials at `docs/` directory.
+Full documentation and tutorials are available at `docs/` directory.
+You can build the documentation by running these commands:

+    cd /path/to/komapy/
+    pip install -r requirements.txt
+    sphinx-build -b html docs/ /path/to/build/

 ## Contributing